wvlet/airframe/codec/README.md

 - Add you custom codec (implementing pack/unpack)
 - You can use airframe-tablet for reading CSV/TSV/JSON/JDBC data etc.

-airframe-codec supports schema-on-read data conversion.
-For example, even if your data is string representation of integer values, e.g., "1", "2, "3", ..., airframe-codec can convert it into integers if the target schema (e.g., objects) requires integer values.
+airframe-codec supports **schema-on-read** data conversion.
+For example, even if your data is string representation of integer values, e.g., `"1", "2, "3", ...`, airframe-codec can convert it into integers if the target schema (e.g., objects) requires integer values.

 ## Usage